-If you have a LAN client on your network or a remote server that is running a syslog utility, you can also save its log files by enabling Syslog Logging, selecting Remote or Local File and Remote in the Mode field, and entering the IP address of the LAN client in the Syslog Server field.
-Remote allows you to store logs on a syslog server, while Local File allows you to store them on the Zyxel Device.
-Local File and Remote means your logs are stored both on the Zyxel Device and on a syslog server.
+If you have a server that is running a syslog service, you can also save log files to it by enabling Syslog Logging and then entering the IP address of the server in the Syslog Server field.
+Select Remote to store logs on the syslog server, or select Local File to store logs on the Zyxel Device.
+Select Local File and Remote to store logs on both the Zyxel Device and on the syslog server.

-Figure 226 Maintenance > Log Setting
+Figure 233 Maintenance > Log Setting

-Table 159 Maintenance > Log Setting
+Table 160 Maintenance > Log Setting

-LABEL DESCRIPTION Syslog Setting Syslog Logging The Zyxel Device sends a log to an external syslog server.
+LABEL DESCRIPTION Syslog Setting Syslog Setting Syslog Logging The Zyxel Device sends a log to an external syslog server.
 Click this switch to enable or disable to enable syslog logging.
 When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 Mode Select the syslog destination from the drop-down list box.
 If you select Remote , the log(s) will be sent to a remote syslog server.
 If you select Local File , the log(s) will be saved in a local file.
 If you want to send the log(s) to a remote syslog server and save it in a local file, select Local File and Remote .
-Syslog Server Enter the server name or IP address of the syslog server that will log the selected categories of logs.
-UDP Port Enter the port number used by the syslog server.
+Syslog Server Type the server name or IP address of the syslog server that will log the selected categories of logs.
+UDP Port Type the port number used by the syslog server.
 Email Log Settings Email Log Settings Click this switch to have the Zyxel Device send logs and alarm messages to the configured email addresses.
 When the switch goes to the right, the function is enabled.
 Otherwise, it's not.

-Table 159 Maintenance > Log Setting (continued)
+Table 160 Maintenance > Log Setting (continued)